 Leaving Care 16 plus team

-The leaving care team support young people aged 16 to 25 who have left the care of Medway Council but remain entitled to leaving care support.
-This includes support with housing applications, access to education, employment and benefits as well as emotional health and wellbeing.
+We support young people aged 16 to 25 who have left the care of Medway Council but remain entitled to leaving care support.
+This includes support with housing applications, access to education, employment and benefits, as well as emotional health and wellbeing.

 Family Support Service

-Aut Even and Parklands is a residential multi-agency respite centre for children with a disability which also provides day care facilities.
+Aut Even and Parklands is a residential multi-agency respite centre for children with a disability.
+It also provides day care facilities.

 Virtual School Medway

-The Medway Virtual School is led by the virtual headteacher, who acts as a local authority champion to promote the educational achievement of Looked After Children and Young Care Leavers, working with schools, carers and social workers to help these pupils achieve educational outcomes comparable to their peers.
+The Medway Virtual School is led by the virtual headteacher, who acts as a local authority champion to promote the educational achievement of looked after children and young care leavers.
+They work with schools, carers and social workers to help these pupils achieve educational outcomes comparable to their peers.
 When our children and young care leavers receive a high quality education there is a strong foundation for widening and improving their opportunities in life.

 The fostering service consist of two teams.
-One team are responsible for recruitment, assessment, ongoing support and supervision of foster carers, supporting lodging providers and assessment and support of private fostering arrangements.
-The other team are responsible for the assessment of all proposed connected carers and viability to special guardianship assessments.
+One team is responsible for recruitment, assessment, ongoing support and supervision of foster carers, supporting lodging providers and assessment and support of private fostering arrangements.
+The other team is responsible for the assessment of all proposed connected carers and viability to special guardianship assessments.

-The adoption team finds permanent new families for children who can no longer live with their birth parents.
-Adoption staff recruit, assess and prepare adopters, support adopted children and special guardians, their families, birth families and adopted adults.
+We find permanent new families for children who can no longer live with their birth parents.
+We recruit, assess and prepare adopters.
+We support adopted children and special guardians, their families, birth families and adopted adults.